jpuli/pqvp/README.md

 - [x] Consider open source software solutions at every layer of the stack

 **Play 9 Deploy in a flexible hosting environment**

+The team evaluated all the questions in Play 9.
+Given the state of the Working Prototype, we determined that many of hte requirements did not apply at this time.
+We hosted the DAAS Working Prototype on AWS.
+It is deployed on Docker, making it easy to stand up new containers as needed.
+Docker can be managed using a variety of tools such as Kubernetes which  provide "self-healing" capabilities should problems emerge.
+While we do not anticipate large volumes of traffic, we have architected the solution that makes it easy to scale vertically and horizontally and throttle based on user demand.

+- [x] Resources are provisioned on demand
+- [x] Resources scale based on real-time user demand (Future.)
+- [x] Resources are available in multiple regions
+- [x] We only pay for resources we use
+- [x] Static assets are served through a content delivery network
+- [x] Application is hosted on commodity hardware

 **Play 10 Automate testing and deployments**